awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Select the users to add to the group and then choose **Add Users**\.

-For more information about adding users to groups, see [Adding and Removing Users in an IAM Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_add-remove-users.html)\.
+For more information about adding users to groups, see [Adding and removing users in an IAM group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_add-remove-users.html)\.

 **To remove a policy attached directly to a user**